The journey of alcohol addiction rehabilitation

-The brain and body much like barbiturate drugs.
 The brain and body adapt by speeding up, so to speak, to get back to that normal level.
-When we abruptly remove alcohol from the equation, that adaptation can push us off balance in the opposite direction, like someone leaning into a strong wind when that wind suddenly stops.
-It’s called post-acute withdrawal.
+When we abruptly remove alcohol from the equation, that adaptation can push us off balance in the opposite direction, like someone leaning into a strong wind when that wind suddenly stops; this is called post-acute withdrawal.

 As mentioned, rehabilitation takes time, but in nearly all cases, with continued sobriety and practice of the self-care learned during alcohol addiction rehabilitation, we do keep getting better until we eventually regain our balance, so it’s vital not to get discouraged and give up.

 During the stage of post-acute withdrawal, the following symptoms may occur: